 Thank you for your interest in Boston University’s Metropolitan College.
 We welcome applications throughout the year.
 Admission to the College’s degree programs is highly competitive, and each candidate is assessed by the admissions committee based on a range of criteria, including résumé, professional experience, academic transcripts, letters of recommendation and/or references, and a personal statement.
 Admission decisions are made after a full evaluation of each candidate’s application materials.

-You may apply online or by mailing your application materials directly to the department to which you are applying.
 Graduate Admissions Committees meet on an ongoing basis.
 Admission is normally granted for September, January, and May of each year.

 A complete application for admission must include:

 - Three letters of recommendation.
 It is required that one be an academic reference if you graduated or engaged in post-graduate education in the past three years.